marcm200/julia-tsa-core/README.md

 width.
 In that case the read-in image is doubled, every pixel is copied to a 2x2 grid keeping its color and computation resumes in the higher screen width - simulating the refinement process as described in the article.
 This might save computation time when screen width is around 64k or higher by using previously computed information (for 16k or less I just compute the image from scratch).
+However information of potentially-white cells is lost during that blow-up process and all gray and gray-but-potentially-white cells of the original raw data are set to gray.

 The software does hardly any error checking and was designed mainly for speed and complete memory usage, the function `getBoundingBoxfA` for ease of entering new automatically generated functions (see point 4).
 If a checked-for error occurs, it prompts a message and exits immediately "dirty", leaving garbage collection